MariaAguilarV/CIM-640-Creative-Coding/Hw/Midterm/readme.md

 <br> My target audience are kids, specially from 3 to 7 years old, who tend to get bored easily.
 The game's simplicity and story will be a fun way to keep the little ones busy while parents are buying!

 * Where will your project be displayed?
-I would project this game in big screens in the wall of stores.
+<br> I would project this game in big screens in the wall of stores.
 I would use a screen as the one showed above.